jaburns/NintendoSpy/README.md

 #### [Download the latest RetroSpy release here.](https://github.com/zoggins/RetroSpy/releases/latest)

 This is a fork of [NintendoSpy](https://github.com/jaburns/NintendoSpy).
 NintendoSpy provides a general solution for live-streaming your controller inputs while speedrunning, or recording inputs for tutorials on how to perform tricks.
 It supports tying in to NES, SNES, Nintendo 64, and GameCube controller signals to get a live view of them, as well as any gamepad connected to your PC for use with emulators.
 XBox 360 controllers are supported with a skin out of the box, but other gamepads will require creating a skin.
-My fork allows for the support of Atari/Commodore joysticks, Sega Genesis controllers, SMS controllers, the Atari 2600 Omega Race Booster Grip and PSX controllers.
+My fork allows for the support of Atari/Commodore joysticks, Sega Genesis controllers, SMS controllers, the Atari 2600 Omega Race Booster Grip, Turbographx-16/PC Engine controllers and PSX controllers.
 Additionally, it adds full support for the Super Gameboy SNES cartridge, which wasn't correctly supported in the original NintendoSpy.

 The following documentation is in addition to the original NintendoSpy documentation found [here](https://github.com/zoggins/RetroSpy/blob/master/README-ORIG.md).
 These instructions borrow heavily from evilash25's awesome NintendoSpy build guide, which can be found [here](https://github.com/zoggins/RetroSpy/blob/master/docs/guide-evilash25.md#wiring).